 What are the dietary and physical activity requirements before and after bariatric surgery?

 Many teams of specialist doctors will monitor and assess a patient’s health, including heart and lung before the surgery.
-They may ask the patient to lose some weight prior to the surgery and generally commit to improve their overall health.
-Smokers face a higher risk from surgery, and are advised by doctors to quit smoking before the surgery.
-Dietary changes must be included before the surgery itself – eating smaller portions, eating slowly and making conscious efforts to include nutritious meals will help patients to prepare themselves for the surgery and life afterwards.
+They may ask the patient to lose some weight prior to the surgery and generally commit to improving their overall health.
+Smokers face a higher risk from surgery and are advised by doctors to quit smoking before the surgery.
+Dietary changes must be included before the surgery itself – eating smaller portions, eating slowly and making conscious efforts to include nutritious meals will help patients to prepare themselves for the surgery and life afterward.

 “Bariatric Surgery – What is Bariatric Surgery?”
 News-Medical.net, Dr Ananya Mandal, MD, http://www.news-medical.net/health/Bariatric-Surgery-What-is-Bariatric-Surgery.aspx

 “Gastric Bypass Surgery,” Mayoclinic.com, Mayo Clinic Staff, http://www.mayoclinic.com/health/gastric-bypass/MY00825

 “Weight Loss Surgery Health Center,” WebMD.com, Weight Loss Surgery Health Center, http://www.webmd.com/diet/weight-loss-surgery/preparing-for-weight-loss-surgery